lwndev/vagrant-yeoman-env/README.md

 A vagrant dev environment for yeoman (http://yeoman.io) that uses a Ubuntu 12.10 Server image and Puppet for provisioning.

-This repo is intended as a proof of concept for creating and running a fully-functional Yeoman default scaffolding ("generator-webapp") project in Vagrant
+This repo is intended as a proof of concept for creating and running a fully-functional Yeoman default scaffolding ("generator-webapp") project in Vagrant.

 ## Dependencies